grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/02 Advanced Examples.md

 - Have different start times to sequence workloads
 - Add per-scenario tags and environment variables
 - Make scenario-specific thresholds.
- - Use multiple scenarios to run different test logic, so that VUs don't run only the `default` function](https://k6.io/docs/using-k6/test-lifecycle/).
+- Use multiple scenarios to run different test logic, so that VUs don't run only the [`default` function](https://k6.io/docs/using-k6/test-lifecycle/).

 ## Combine scenarios

 With the `startTime` property, you can configure your script to start some scenarios later than others.
-If you combine this with the executor's duration options, you can sequence your scenarios (this is easiest to do with executors with set durations, like the arrival-rate executors.).
+To sequence your scenarios, you can combine `startTime` with the duration options specific to the executor.
+(this is easiest to do with executors with set durations, like the arrival-rate executors).

+This script has two scenarios, `contacts` and `news`, which run in sequence:
-This configuration first executes a scenario where 50 VUs try to run as many iterations as possible for 30 seconds.
-It then runs the next scenario, which executes 100 iterations per VU for a maximum duration of 1 minute.
+1. At the beginning of the test, k6 starts the `contacts` scenario.
+50 VUs try to run as many iterations as possible for 30 seconds.
+1. After 30 seconds, k6 starts the `news` scenario.
+50 VUs each try to run 100 iterations in one minute.

-Note the use of `startTime`, and different `exec` functions for each scenario.
+Along with `startTime` `duration`, and `maxDuration`, note the different test logic for each scenario.

 <CodeGroup labels={[ "multiple-scenarios.js" ]} lineNumbers={[true]}>